halilmengu/camunda-devops-workshop/03 - Lab 3 - Backups/Instructions.md

 ## Restore from backup

+>Disclaimer: This restore procedure or not officially documented and has its flaws.
+If you need to restore data, please approach us and get up-to-date information.

 To be able to restore from a backup, zeebe contains an additional init container in the attached values file.

 This init container contains the flag `ZEEBE_RESTORE` are environment variable to control whether a restore procedure should be applied as well as a property `ZEEBE_RESTORE_FROM_BACKUP_ID` that contains the id of the backup to restore.